This page may contain affiliate links, which helps support this site at no extra cost to you. Learn more.

 The X-Stages also have the option to switch between stationary and spinning mode.

 X-Pole now also offers a fly pole, which is dance pole that is not fixed at the base.
-This is a pole for advanced users and aerial enthusiasts, and is not recommended for beginners!
+This is a pole for advanced users and aerial enthusiasts only, and is not recommended for beginners!

 X-Poles are available in a range of diameters, from 1.5 inches

-diameter pole easier to grip.
-If you are very petite with small hands
+diameter pole easier to grip, and if you are very petite with small hands

 you might prefer this size of pole.